ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

   - contract with header and invalid opcodes
   - contract with header, begin data, and invalid opcodes in the middle
   - contract with header, and static jump to bad place
-  - contract with header, and 1985 violations (one contract per violation)
   - contract with unrecognized header
   - contract with a static jump into code in `BEGINDATA`
   - contract with a static jump outside of all data
+  - header, and contract code+header to large by less than 4 bytes
-  - header, and contract code too large
+  - header, and contract code+header to large by more than 4 bytes
   - header, contract code, begin data, data, and the whole thing is too large
-  - One test for each invalid opcode.
-Plain, with header, and with header and `BEGINDATA`
+  - One test for each invalid opcode: no header, with header, and with header and `BEGINDATA`

 ## Implementation